 Although Data Recovery is much slower to produce a Gigabyte of data, it is tolerant of errors so it is capable of getting to files and putting them back together.

 There are five main steps in Data Recovery:

 - if the disk controller is unresponsive, we would need to replace that and retest;

-- if the disk does not physically turn, we will not attempt to fix;
+- Sometimes the disk does not physically turn.
+We will not attempt to fix;

 - if the disk “clicks” when it is turned on, this indicates internal damage within the hard drive which we will not attempt to fix;

-- if the data is overwritten, we will not know this until after the data is recovered and you have inspected your data
+- The data could be overwritten.
+We will not know this until after the data is recovered and you have inspected your data

 - Media Analysis (to find where the good data blocks and the bad data blocks are)

 - File Analysis (to discover what disk blocks comprise which files and folders, and in what order)